Profile of the ZBW

 Who is the ZBW?

-EconBiz, the portal for international economic information, allows students and researchers to search among 10 million datasets.
-The ZBW edits two journals in economic policy, Wirtschaftsdienst and Intereconomics in Gold Open Access.
+EconBiz, the portal for international economic information, allows students and researchers to search among 12 million datasets.

 The ZBW is a research-based academic information infrastructure.
-Professors in computer science, economics, and media science and their international group of PhD candidates carry out transdisciplinary research on Open Science.
+Professors in computer science, economics, and information science and their international group of PhD candidates carry out transdisciplinary research on Open Science.

 Research at the ZBW is connected to international networks.
 The main cooperation partners are engaged in projects funded by the EU, the German Research Foundation (DFG) and the Federal Ministry for Education and Research.
 The ZBW is a member of the Leibniz Association and a foundation under public law.